jundalisay/sp/content/en/material/fallacies/tesla-einstein.md

-In July 1935 on this 79th birthday, Tesla asserted, just as we are asserting, that Einstein's Relativity was false:
+In [July 1935 on his 79th birthday](/research/tesla/newyork-times), Tesla asserted, just as we are asserting, that Einstein's Relativity was false:

 {{< q a="Nikola Tesla" c="New York Times, 1935" >}}
 The theory of relativity is a mass of error and deceptive ideas violently opposed to the teachings of great men of science of the past and even to common sense.
 It wraps all these errors and fallacies and clothes them in magnificent mathematical garb which fascinates, dazzles and makes people blind to the underlying errors.
 The theory is like a beggar clothed in purple whom ignorant people take for a king.
 Its exponents are very brilliant men, but they are metaphysicists rather than scientists.
 Not a single one of the relativity propositions has been proved.